euoia/greendragonbungay.co.uk/README.md

 ## Building and deploying

-This is not general - see `scripts/upload` for implementation details.
+This is not general - see `scripts/deploy` for implementation details.

-Run `npm run upload`.
+Run `npm run deploy`.

 ## Just Building